mpurg/qtools/README.md

 source $HOME/bin/qtools/qtools_init.sh
 ```

-Run the CLI config script:
+Open a new shell session and run the CLI config script:
 ```
 qscripts_config.py
 ```
+This script looks for Q executables in your `PATH` and creates a default settings-file `$QTOOLS_HOME/qscripts.cfg`.
+If the executables are not found the settings file should be modified manually.

 #### Documentation